 Sherman said that while all eyes are on Pennsylvania, many are also trained on Washington County.

 “Washington County historically has been a Democrat.
 When I ran for County Commissioner five years ago, there were 6,000 more Democrats than Republicans.
-As we stand here today, there’s 17,500 more Republicans than Democrats.
+As we stand here today, there are 17,500 more Republicans than Democrats.
 So it switched,” he explained.

-Channel 11 has learned that if they still have thousands of ballots to count after 11 p.m., they will close up and resume on Wednesday morning.
+Channel 11 has learned that if they still have thousands of ballots to count after 11:30 p.m., they will close up and resume on Wednesday morning.
+The commissioner said if they are close to being done counting at that time, they will just keep going.

 Westmoreland County voters saw long lines at the polls as officials expected up to 90% voter turnout